lilaspourpre/acl-2020/_pages/authors/camera-ready-instructions.md

 ### How long can it be?

-Long papers are permitted at most 9 pages of text while short papers may use up to 5 pages of text.
+Long papers are permitted at most 9 pages of text, short papers may use up to 5 pages of text, and demo papers may use up to 7 pages of text.
 Please use the extra space to help address reviewer comments.
-For both long and short papers, there is no page limit for references or appendices.
+For long papers, short papers and demo papers, there is no page limit for references or appendices.

 ### What is the format for the camera-ready copy?